Donkaos501/SysTensor/README.md

 # __SysTensor__  [![](https://jitpack.io/v/Donkaos501/SysTensor.svg)](https://jitpack.io/#Donkaos501/SysTensor)

-SysTensor is an opensource maven dependency that helps you in your projects with logging and debugging.
+SysTensor is an opensource Java dependency that helps you in your projects with logging and debugging.

 # Install
 Maven: